THE STORY OF BREXIT ISTHE STORY OF EMPIREWhy Did Asian Immigrants Vote to Leave the EU?

 A Family Affair

-Swaraj, the first name of my father, means ‘self-rule’ and was a term used by Gandhi to describe India’s quest for independence from hundreds of years of British rule.
-My grandfather gave him the name as he was born in August 1947, when India finally achieved self-governance.
+Swaraj, the first name of my father, means ‘self-rule’ and was a term used by Mahatma Gandhi to describe India’s quest for independence from hundreds of years of British rule.
+My grandfather gave him the name as he was born in August 1947, the month and year India finally achieved self-governance.

 Raised in Nairobi, Kenya, until he was 18, my Dad spent two years in India, before coming to Britain in 1967 aged 20.
-His family, Indian Punjabis, had originally gone to Kenya to build the railways for the British.
+His family, Indian Punjabis, had originally migrated to Kenya to build the railways in the country for the British.

 While recognising the violence of colonisation, my father enjoyed growing up under British influence.